 New Construction Measure (Substantial Renovation Measure) – The substitution of efficient equipment for standard baseline equipment that the customer does not yet own or during the course of a major renovation project that removes existing, but operationally functional equipment.
 The baseline used for calculating energy savings is the construction of a new building or installation of new equipment that complies with applicable code, standard or industry standard practice in the absence of applicable code or standards in place at the time of construction/installation/substantial renovation.
 The incremental cost for a new construction or substantial renovation measure is the difference between the cost of the baseline and more efficient equipment.
 Examples of projects that fit in this category include installation of a new production line, construction of a new building, an addition to an existing facility, renovation of a plant that replaces an existing production line with a production line for a different product, substantial renovation of an existing building interior, and replacement of an existing standard HVAC system with a ground source heat pump system.

-Realization Rate – The ratio of “Verified Savings” to “EDC Reported Gross Savings.”
+Realization Rate – The ratio of “Verified Gross Savings” to “EDC Reported Gross Savings.”

 Retrofit Measure (RET) – Measures that modify or add on to existing equipment with technology to make the system more energy efficient.
-Retrofit measures have a dual baseline.
+Retrofit measures may have a dual baseline.
 For the estimated remaining useful life of the existing equipment the baseline is the existing equipment; afterwards, the baseline is the applicable code, standard, or industry standard practice expected to be in place at the time the unit would have been naturally replaced or retrofited.
 If there are no known or expected changes to the baseline standards, the standard in effect at the time of the retrofit is to be used.
 Incremental cost is the full cost of equipment retrofit.
 In practice, in order to avoid the uncertainty surrounding the determination of "remaining useful life," retrofit measure savings and costs sometimes follow replace on burnout baseline and incremental cost definitions.
 Examples of projects that fit this category include installation of a VFD on an existing HVAC system or installation of wall and ceiling insulation.